Vulnerability Page

 • Confirmed: A user has seen this vulnerability and confirmed it to be accurate.

-• Dismissed: A user has seen this vulnerability and dismissed it because it is not accurate or otherwise not to be resolved.
+• Dismissed: A user has evaluated this vulnerability and dismissed it.
 Dismissed vulnerabilities are ignored if detected in subsequent scans.

 • Resolved: The vulnerability has been fixed or is no longer present.
-If a resolved vulnerability is reintroduced and detected again, its record is reinstated and its status set to detected.
+If a resolved vulnerability is reintroduced and detected again, its record is reinstated and its status set to Needs triage.

 Vulnerability dismissal reasons